borntofrappe/rho/README.md

 In increments:

 - incorporate the empty state widget.
 For the color use `iconColor` and `glassColor`, but make the values optional, falling back to the color scheme set on the context.
 Update the color scheme with a `ThemeData` widget

+- in the home route add a column with a list tile, the empty state and eventually a list with the tasks

+- in the list tile add the icon designed for the app.
+Remember to add the static file in `pubspec.yaml`

+- make the status bar transparent, at least on android devices, with the `services` module